awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-tutorial-targets-examples.md

 ## Example 5: Register targets by filtering resource types in a resource group<a name="mw-target-example-5"></a>

 Run the following command on your local machine to register only certain resource types that belong to a resource group that you specify\.
+Replace *mw\-0c50858d01EXAMPLE* with your own information\.
 With this option, even if you add a task for a resource type that belongs to the resource group, the task won’t run if you haven’t explicitly added the resource type to the filter\.

 ------
 #### [ Linux & macOS ]